toaderflorin/eksia/_posts/2017-07-02-isolation-levels.markdown

 3. Repeatable reads
 4. Serializable

-Most developers can explain the difference between Read committed and Serializable — between no locking at all and full locking.
+Most developers can explain the difference between Read committed and Serializable—between no locking at all and full locking.
 To understand the intermediary isolation levels, one needs to understand the difference between _dirty reads, non repeatable reads, and phantom reads_.

 Let's try to explain them one by one.